bibleexchange/courses/_church-history/en/100_apostolic-church/apostolic-church.md

 ## The leaders of the Church

-### The Apostle Peter
+### Peter

-The Apostle Peter was the spokesman among the Apostles.
+The apostle Peter was the spokesman among the Apostles.
 He assisted James at the Jerusalem Church.
 History records Peter was martyred in Rome about AD 67.

 ### Stephen